 There are few industries with more oversight and control applied than the healthcare industry.
-Across the world, the protection of healthcare records is of paramount importance, and thus, record keeping and destruction has been heavily regulated and legislated.
+Across the world, the protection of healthcare records is of paramount importance, and thus, record keeping and destruction have been heavily regulated and legislated.

 As a matter of law, any organization that handles, stores, transmits, or destroys medical documentation (specifically referred to as PHI, or Personal Health Information), is required to comply with healthcare regulations for their jurisdiction.

 Generally speaking, medical records are handled in a jurisdictional way.
 This means that, depending on where the records were generated, there are specific legal requirements that they must adhere to by nature of having been generated at that jurisdiction.
 Records generated in the United States are under different, sometimes more stringent requirements than those generated in South Korea.

 Complicating the issue even more is the fact that most data destruction is not done on-site, but is instead often done as part of outsourcing.
 Hospitals very often outsource data destruction to third parties, who handle the destruction with their own specific and custom solutions and programs.

 For clarity, we’re going to focus on US health information security for this piece, though generally the same regulations and laws apply almost everywhere medical information protection has been legislated.

 HIPAA – the Health Insurance Portability and Accountability Act of 1996

 The largest piece of legislation concerning medical information was passed in 1996 as HIPAA, or the Health Insurance Portability and Accountability Act.
 HIPAA mandates several standards-based regulations and security controls on private health information, and applies these regulations to any and all organizations that handled PHI.